 - Senior Member: Highest grade for which application may be made.
 Requires experience reflecting professional maturity.
-A candidate shall be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields and shall have been in professional practice for at least ten years and shown significant performance over a period of at least five of those years, such performance including one or more of the following: - Substantial responsibility or achievement in IEEE-designated fields, - Publication of papers, books, or inventions in IEEE-designated fields, - Technical direction or management of important work with evidence of accomplishment in IEEE-designated fields, - Recognized contributions to the welfare of the professions encompassed by IEEE-designated fields, - Development or furtherance of important courses in one or more of the IEEE-designated fields at an institution in the REP list, - Contributions equivalent to those of the above areas related to IEEE-designated fields, provided these contributions serve to advance progress substantially in IEEE designated fields on Contributions.
+A candidate shall be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields and shall have been in professional practice for at least ten years and shown significant performance over a period of at least five of those years, such performance including one or more of the following: - Substantial responsibility or achievement in IEEE-designated fields, - Publication of papers, books, or inventions in IEEE-designated fields, - Technical direction or management of important work with evidence of accomplishment in IEEE-designated fields, - Recognized contributions to the welfare of the professions encompassed by IEEE-designated fields, - Development or furtherance of important courses in one or more of the IEEE-designated fields at an institution in the REP list, - Contributions equivalent to those of the above areas related to IEEE-designated fields, provided these contributions serve to advance progress substantially in IEEE testignated fields in serve to advance progress substantially in IEEE testignated fields in serve to advance progress substantially in IEEE testignated fields in serve to advance progress substantially in IEEE testignated fields.